shellyrgarner/RStudioAssessment/README.md

 1. Copy the URL of this repo in order to clone to your working directory.

-2. In the terminal, type `git clone paster URL here
+2. In the terminal, type `git clone git@github.com/<your-username>/RStudioAssessment.git`

-3.
-4. CD to path
+3. CD to path where the rstudioassessment project is located

-3. Run npm install
+4. Run npm install

-4. In order to run the test, use command `npm run test`.
+5. In order to run the test, use command `npm run test`.

-5. The cypress browser should open.
+6. The cypress browser should open.

-6. Click on the spec.cy.js file.
+7. Click on the spec.cy.js file.

-7. The Cypress dashboard will open and the test will start to run.
+8. The Cypress dashboard will open and the test will start to run.